Focusing on What Matters

 While the word “productivity” lacks a widely-accepted definition in the software industry, for my purposes “productivity” refers to the amount of time and effort required to create, extend, or modify a system.
 Less time and effort is “more productive”, more time and effort is “less productive”.

-If you’ve ever worked as a professional software developer, you’ll know that stakeholders always want their application completed as fast as possible.
+If you’ve ever worked as a professional software developer, you’ll know that stakeholders always want their features completed as fast as possible.
 Completing functionality quickly builds confidence and goodwill with your stakeholders and can be a strategic differentiator for your company.
 Rather than working extra hours and foregoing relationships with family and friends, software developers should reach for tools that make creating, extending, and modifying software systems quick and effortless.

-Stability #
+Usability #

 Photo by Erik Mclean on Unsplash